 Ken Goldman works for Hewlett Packard Enterprise as the East Region Manager for the NonStop Product Sales & Solution Architect organizations.
 His skills are centered around creating sales opportunities with mutual benefit for both his corporation & his customers.
 He is passionate about his family, his wine, & helping others in need.
 Temple Emanu-El has been his home since 1995.
 It’s a family with diverse individuals who all have a voice and value to add to the family.
 Temple Emanu-El has allowed his family to make long-lasting friendships.

 Jodi spent over 10 years of her career in the pharmaceutical industry but found her true passion several years ago in the senior industry.
 She has held various roles within senior living and currently works in sales and marketing at Somerby Sandy Springs.
-Her passion is helping seniors find solutions to effectively age in place.
-Jodi and her husband Jeff live in Sandy Springs and have10 year old twins.
-They have been members of a wonderful Chavarah for the past several years and cherish the relationships they have made.
-Those friends have now become "family" and further cemented Temple Emanu-EL as their spiritual home.
+Her passion is helping seniors find solutions to age gracefully in their residence.
+Jodi and her husband Jeff live in Sandy Springs and have 10-year old twins.
+They have been members of a wonderful Chavurah for the past several years and cherish the relationships they have made.
+Those friends have now become "family" and further cemented Temple Emanu-El as their spiritual home.